Elathur Assembly constituency

 Elathur State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala in southern India.
 It is also one of the seven state legislative assembly constituencies included in Kozhikode Lok Sabha constituency.
-As of the 2021 Assembly election, the current MLA is A. K. Saseendran of Nationalist Congress Party (Sharadchandra Pawar).
+As of the 2026 Assembly election, the current MLA is Vidya Balakrishnan of INC.

 Local self-governed segments

 Elathur Assembly constituency is composed of the following six wards of the Kozhikode Municipal Corporation (Elathur) in Kozhikode Taluk, and 6 Gram Panchayats in the same Taluk: